 From Waikiki: 30 minutes

-From North Shore: 1 hour and 15 minutes
+From the North Shore: one hour and 15 minutes

 This depends on two things.